 You can also embroider extra designs, like flowers, because the skull is solid, meaning there are no holes to work around that can cause frustration during customization.

-So let's begin the skull granny square crochet pattern!
+So let's begin the crochet skull granny square pattern!

 Jump to: